the society's logo

 also available by PayPal

-The latest breeding returns (for 2018) feature in the Species section of the website and feature on the Profiles and Breeding Returns pages - the latter also allows you to download the full 1992-2018 returns in Excel or in pdf format.
-Since last year, we have presented these as a heat map to colour code the risks associated with the long-term viability of each species in UK aviculture.
+The latest breeding returns for 2024 have been collated and now feature in the Species section of the website and feature within the Breeding Returns page where you can download the full 1992-2024 returns in Excel or in pdf format.
 The returns are designed to promote debate on the popularity and risks associated with particular species.
 They also help in choosing those target species for the coming year.

 The Waxbill Finch Society was formed in 1991 with the following aims: